Join the club! Subscribe Here

 How Long to Bake Sugar Cookie Bars for the Softest Sugar Cookies

-But if you bake them longer, instead of chewy soft cookies, you will instead get a crumbly, dry cookie, trust me on this one!
+However, if you bake them for longer, instead of getting chewy, soft cookies, you will end up with a crumbly, dry cookie.
+Trust me on this one!

 Bake sheet pan of sugar cookie bars